zsystm/monad-bft/monad-event-ring/README.md

 2. __monad-exec-events__ - the execution event data types are defined in this library.
-It defines `#[repr(C)]` Rust versions of the execution event data structures that are written to shared memory.
+It defines `#[repr(C)]` Rust versions of the execution event data structures that are written to shared memory, and some higher level APIs that are more useful in native Rust programs.

 ## API usage overview